Bigkaboon/WearThatHeat_v2/README.md

 ### A Great Thanks!

 * My Mentor Antonio and Tutor support who got my back when I needed some extra guidance

+## Other Info

+* Pants, Shoes And Jackets - The pictures is taken from google with commercial license toggled on since the owner of WearThatHeat(Wiktor) did not provide me with that and I thought I needed at least one product of each category.

+* Open AI - To generate product description I described the product for ChatGPT and asked for a suitable description.